-Attempting to refuel from a portable fuel container without using the funnel adapter may cause fuel spillage and damage the capless fuel system.
-This could cause a fire.
-You or others could be badly burned and the vehicle could be damaged.
+Attempting to refuel without using the funnel adapter may cause fuel spillage and damage the capless fuel system.
+This could cause a fire and you or others could be badly burned and the vehicle could be damaged.

 3. Remove and clean the funnel adapter and return it to the storage location.